Project-Hydrius/Pacts/README.md

 mvn clean package
 ```

-The packaged JAR will include all schema files as resources, making deployment easier.
+The packaged JAR will include all schema files as resources (under `schemas/`), making deployment easier.
+The Rust crate embeds the same `schemas/` directory into the compiled library, and will load from embedded assets when files are not present on disk.

 ### Usage